cwi-dis/annemo/README.md

 This will start the server on port 3001 on your machine and the results will become available in the local `results/` directory.

+Once the server is running, open a browser and navigate to the URL `http://localhost:3001/#/user/test`, where `test` should be replaced with a username listed in the array associated with the `users` key in `config.json`.
+If the username is not valid (i.e. not listed in the config), no videos will be listed in the browser.

 ## Development

 If you want to modify the application youself, it's easier to start the